-The Mahaanui Iwi Management Plan provides a policy framework for the protection and enhancement of Ngāi Tahu values, and to achieve outcomes that provide for the relationship of Ngāi Tahu with the natural environment.
+The Mahaanui Iwi Management Plan(external link) provides a policy framework for the protection and enhancement of Ngāi Tahu values, and to achieve outcomes that provide for the relationship of Ngāi Tahu with the natural environment.
 The plan outlines the regional issues and policy in the following areas:

 The plan also outlines catchment issues and policy, including for the three catchments within (or partially within) the UDS boundary; Ihutai, Waimakariri and Rakahuri.

-The Land Use Recovery Plan (LURP) is a statutory document which was prepared under the Canterbury Earthquake Recovery Act 2011 (CER Act).
+The Land Use Recovery Plan (LURP) (external link)is a statutory document which was prepared under the Canterbury Earthquake Recovery Act 2011 (CER Act).
 The Plan sets a policy and planning framework necessary for metropolitan greater Christchurch to rebuild existing communities; develop new communities; meet the land use needs of businesses; rebuild and develop the infrastructure needed to support these activities; and take account of natural hazards and environmental constraints that may affect rebuilding and recovery.

 More information on the development of the LURP, the LURP and the LURP review can be found here.